grantsrb/cogmtc/README.md

     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs. only applies if incl_lang_inpt is true
+    "shuffle_teacher_lang": bool
+        if true, will shuffle the teacher forced lang intputs during training.
+Does not do so during validation.
     "teacher_force_val": bool
         if true, the correct language inputs are fed into the model during validation.
 Only implemented for ENGLISH language, no